 Or you think of the non-romanticized version: drive-by shootings, long court sessions and all of the terrible pain and suffering caused by criminals and their gangs.

 You definitely don’t think of a few people hiding behind computers and codenames who have never met each other in real life.
-That’s not organized crime, those are a few annoying hackers who pester the world with malware and email scams because of some unguided sense of self-righteousness and worth.
+That’s not organized crime, those are a few annoying hackers who pester the world with malware and email scams because of some unguided sense of self-righteousness and purpose.

-But oh how the times have changed.
+But oh have the times changed!

 $400,000,000,000 to the world economy.

 That’s 0.56% of the GWP (Gross World Product).
 Every year $400 billion is lost to cybercriminal activity.
 On top of that, it is estimated that cybercrime cost the US 200,000 jobs, and Europe 150,000 jobs through losses in intellectual property and damage to the GDP.
 Let’s put that in perspective shall we?

 In March of 2012, it was estimated that Obama had created 125 000 jobs (net) over the 3 years he was in office.
 That’s all I need to say.
 Organized cybercrime has had more of an affect than Obama’s impact on the job environment.

 So, to wrap it up, cybercrime is a real thing; it has a real impact on the world.
 It is the evolution of the gangsters of yore.
 Yes, it can affect you individually.
 Yes, abolishing organized cybercrime would create more jobs than the net change Obama had managed to achieve during his years as president.
 And, finally, yes that kid in his pyjamas sipping a pumpkin spice latte can – and will – ruin your life.

 Welcome to the Mafia of the 21st Century.